Koadline666/42-pipex/README.md

 __`./pipex file1 cmd1 cmd2 file2`__

 It takes 4 arguments:
-+ file1 and file2 are file names.
-+ cmd1 and cmd2 are shell commands with their parameters.
++ file1: the name of the input file
++ cmd1: the first shell command to be executed with its parameters
++ cmd2: the second shell command to be executed with its parameters
++ file2: the name of the output file

 e.g:
 `$> ./pipex infile "ls -l" "wc -l" outfile` should behave like: `< infile ls -l | wc -l > outfile`